If you’ve ever thought “Can I use my phone if …?” then this is for you.

 And your reaction times when using even just a hands-free device are 30% slower than your reaction times at the drink-drive limit.

-Since March 2017, if you’re caught using your mobile phone while driving, you’ll get six points on your licence.
+If you’re caught using your mobile phone while driving, you’ll get six points on your licence.
 You’ll also be hit with a £200 fine – double the previous penalty.